 Allye Energy Limited

-With the cost-of-living crisis families are struggling to keep the lights and the elderly are struggling to keep warm in winter.
+With the cost-of-living crisis families are struggling to keep the lights on and older people are struggling to keep warm in winter.
 This is the reality facing people in the UK and across Europe as energy bills have surged.
 Most of the Swiss population live in rented apartments as do an increasing number in the UK, there is little chance they can take advantage of solar technology to help lower bills, which in the last 12 to 18 months have doubled for many.

 We live in an increasingly urbanised world.
 In 2021, 38.9 % of the EU population were living in a city.
 Europe’s level of urbanisation is expected to increase to approximately 83.7% in 2050.
 This places a challenge on services, properties and local infrastructure.
 As more people live in apartments, due to the cost of rent and a squeeze on incomes, the strain on the energy network increases as local electricity demand increases.